Sandy Springs mayor calls for citywide dialogue on racism, change of rumored KKK-inspired street name

 The mayor said he and his family already were discussing what the city can do when Rabbi Brad Levenberg of the local Temple Sinai, who chairs the Sandy Springs Interfaith Clergy Association, sent him an email.
 Levenberg asked him to have City Council hold a meeting to discuss these issues.

 With COVID-19 and social distancing, that’s not possible.
-So the mayor decided to contact all civic, professional, religious neighborhood and service organizations in the city to hold their own meetings and report back to the city.
+So the mayor decided to contact all civic, professional, religious, neighborhood and service organizations in the city to hold their own meetings and report back to the city.
 He wants them to take notes, discuss ideas, make suggestions and ask questions.
 The ideas, suggestions and questions should be sent to the mayor, and he’ll put together a presentation for the council.
 They should begin receiving those letters soon with contact information.

 But the mayor asks the groups to do more than just gather their friends.
 They must include persons of color in their discussions.